-No. Provisions of BVB Corporate Governance Code Complies/ Does not comply or partially complies Yes Additional information / Reason for non-compliance The Internal audit function commenced D.12. of the internal audit department, it should report functionally to the Board via the audit committee.
+No. Provisions of BVB Corporate Governance Code Complies/ Does not comply or partially complies Additional information / Reason for non-compliance department) within the company or by retaining an independent third-party entity. reporting directly to audit committee and Board of Directors.
+B.12.
+To ensure the fulfillment of the core functions of the internal audit department, it should report functionally to the Board via the audit committee.
 For administrative purposes and in the scope related to the obligations of the management to monitor and mitigate risks, it should report directly to the chief executive officer.
-Tes duties on May 1 st , 2019.
+Yes The Internal audit function commenced duties on May 1 st , 2019.
 The Internal Auditor reports functionally to the Board via the audit committee.
 Solely for administrative purposes he reports directly to the CEO.
-Section C - Fair re ewards and moti ivation C.1.
+Section C - Fair rev vards and motiv ation C.1.
 The company should publish a remuneration policy on its website and include in its annual report a remuneration statement on the implementation of this policy during the annual period under review.
 The remuneration policy should be formulated in such a way that allows stakeholders to understand the principles and rationale behind the remuneration of the members of the Board and the CEO, as well as of the members of the Management Board in two-tier board systems.
 It should describe the remuneration governance and decision-making process, detail the components of executive remuneration (i.e. salaries, annual bonus, long term stock-linked incentives, benefits in kind, pensions, and others) and describe each component's purpose, principles and assumptions (including the general performance criteria related to any form of variable remuneration).
 In addition, the remuneration policy should disclose the duration of the executive's contract and their notice period and eventual compensation for revocation without cause.
-The remuneration report should present the implementation of the remuneration policy vis- à-vis the persons identified in the remuneration policy during the annual period under review.
-Partially complies The Board has approved the remuneration policy at the Board Meeting on 14 December 2018.
+The remuneration report should present the implementation of the remuneration policy vis- Partially complies The Board has approved the remuneration policy at the Board Meeting on 14 December 2018.
 The implementation of the remuneration policy is currently in progress.
-The Board undertakes to ensure the publication of any essential changes of the remuneration policy on the Company's website in a timely fashion.
+As new provisions on Directors' Remuneration enter into force after the publication of Law 158/2000 which transposed into Romanian legislation EU Directive 828/2017 on the encouragement of long-term shareholder engagement (also known as SRD II), the Company undertakes to adjust the Remuneration Policy and submit it for approval by shareholders at the next AGM.